-In our opinion, the pension fund financial statements are consistent, in all material respects, with the pension fund financial statements in the full annual statement of accounts of London Borough of Tower Hamlets for the year ended 31 March 2019 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+In our opinion, the pension fund financial statements are consistent, in all material respects, with the pension fund financial statements in the full annual statement of accounts of London Borough of Tower Hamlets for the year ended 31 March 2020 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.

-Our opinion on the pension fund financial statements in the full financial statements of the London Borough of Tower Hamlets for the year ended 31 March 2019 was qualified because errors were identified in a sample of membership data used to calculate the information provided by the council to the actuary for the purpose of the valuation of the present value of promised retirement benefits at 31 March 2019 of £2,102 million, some of which were also present at 31 March 2018.
+Our opinion on the pension fund financial statements in the full financial statements of the London Borough of Tower Hamlets for the year ended 31 March 2020 was qualified because errors were identified in a sample of membership data used to calculate the information provided by the council to the actuary for the purpose of the valuation of the present value of promised retirement benefits at 31 March 2020 of £1,990 million and at 31 March 2019 of £2,102 million.
 The present value of promised retirement benefits was corrected for some, but not all of these errors.
 As a result of the volume of member records involved, we were unable to determine whether any further adjustments to these amounts were necessary.
-Similarly, we were unable to determine whether any adjustment to the comparative disclosure was necessary, being the present value of promised retirement benefits at 31 March 2018 of £2,007 million.
+This also caused us to qualify our opinion in respect of the financial statements for the year ended 31 March 2019.
 In addition, where the results and financial position of the Authority in respect of these matters are discussed in the other information, we concluded that the other information is materially misstated for the same reasons.